OneWeekCodeCamp/curriculum/day3/README.md

 # Jquery and Ajax

-Download jQuery by clicking at [this link.](http://code.jquery.com/jquery-1.11.3.js) Load the jQiery library into your HTML file using the script tag.
+Download [jQuery](http://code.jquery.com/jquery-1.11.3.js) (scroll down to the uncomressed development version 1.11.3, and click the link).
+Secondly you'll have to load the jQiery library into your HTML file using the script tag.

 Remember to use the [jQuery docs](https://jquery.com/) if you're unsure of how to do stuff.